Last updated: 13 September 2018

 The SES Adviser has no authority to review or overturn decisions.

-Currently, the Senior Executive Adviser role is performed by Patrick Palmer.
+Currently, the SES Adviser role is performed by Patrick Palmer.
 He can be contacted on 02 6202 3824.

 SES Learning and Development

-Other information is available in the following documents:
+Other information is available in the following pages: